-MARATHON, Florida Keys — Shrimp, spiny lobster, stone crab claws and fish, all “fishermen-to-fork fresh,” are to headline the attractions for attendees at the Original Marathon Seafood Festival scheduled Saturday and Sunday, March 14-15, in Marathon.
+MARATHON, Florida Keys —Shrimp, spiny lobster, stone crab claws and fish, all “fishermen-to-fork fresh,” headline the attractions for attendees at the Original Marathon Seafood Festival now through Sunday, March 15, in Marathon.

 For over 40 years, the taste bud–tempting outdoor feast has drawn seafood lovers and Keys families to gather at the Marathon Community Park, mile marker 49 oceanside.